MegaJoctan/MALE5/Dimensionality Reduction/README.md

 * The `m_regparam` member variable allows for regularization to prevent overfitting.
 * The class internally uses the `CPlots` class (not documented here) for potential visualization purposes (e.g., scree plot).

-By understanding the theoretical foundation and functionalities of the `CLDA` class, MQL5 users can leverage LDA for dimensionality reduction and classification tasks, particularly when dealing with class separation in their data.

 ## Principal Component Analysis (PCA)